SMILEY4/strategy-game/documentation/markdown/technical/api.md

                   }
               },
               "dataTier3?": {
-                  "resources": {
-                      "money": "Float - the amount of available money", "wood": "Float - the amount of available wood", "food": "Float - the amount of available food", "stone": "Float - the amount of available stone", "metal": "Float - the amount of available metal", }
-              }
+                  "availableSettlers": "Int - the amount of available settlers" }
           }
       ],